SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessRaces.md

 - You are immune to disease.
 - You don't need to sleep, and magic can't put you to sleep.

-* Darkvision

-See normally in dim light, and in natural darkness as if in dim light.

 * Languages

 Common and one language of your choice.